Egocentric Human Trajectory Forecasting with a Wearable Camera and Multi-Modal Fusion: Related Work

 \subsection{\textbf{Egocentric} Human Trajectory Prediction}

 In egocentric scenarios, based on the types of used visual sensors, human trajectory prediction can be categorized into the vehicle-mounted camera scenario and the wearable camera scenario.

-\subsubsection{Vehicle-Mounted Camera Scenario.}
+\subsubsection{Vehicle-Mounted Camera Scenario}

-In the field of autonomous driving, pedestrian trajectory prediction has been actively researched in order to ensure that an autonomous vehicle can react promptly to avoid collision when encountering pedestrians on road~\cite{kooij2014context,bhattacharyya2018long,styles2019forecasting,chandra2019traphic,makansi2020multimodal,mangalam2020disentangling}.
+In the field of autonomous driving, pedestrian trajectory prediction has been actively researched~\cite{kooij2014context,bhattacharyya2018long,styles2019forecasting,chandra2019traphic,makansi2020multimodal,mangalam2020disentangling}.
 Some research has also studied the prediction of a pedestrian's intent of crossing or not crossing the road~\cite{gujjar2019classifying,liu2020spatiotemporal}, and the detection of traffic accident by predicting pedestrians' future locations~\cite{yao2019unsupervised}.
 As the vehicles are mainly on the road, in the images/videos captured by a vehicle-mounted camera, the pedestrians often appear on the sidewalks, and therefore are mainly in the left or right section of the images/videos, or in the middle when the vehicle is at an intersection.
 These scenes hence differ from those captured by a wearable camera, as the places the camera wearer can visit and enter are different from vehicles and the locations of nearby people can be in close proximity to the camera wearer.
 For example, the camera wearer can walk in a long distance following the person in front, which can rarely be found in vehicle-mounted camera scenarios.
-The motion dynamics of a camera wearer and an ego-vehicle also differs, resulting in the changes of the scene captured by their respective camera being also different.

-\subsubsection{Wearable Camera Scenario.}
+\subsubsection{Wearable Camera Scenario}